Digital Marketing Interview Questions

 - Review this SEO service proposal report from an SEO agency and share your thoughts.

 Being an SEO specialist requires you to have a good balance of creative, technical, and analytical skills.
-On top of being objective-oriented, a go-getter, you need to demonstrate your ability to analyze data and propose viable solutions and alternatives.
+On top of being objective-oriented, a go-getter, you need to demonstrate your ability to analyse data and propose viable solutions and alternatives.

 For instance when going through a technical SEO audit report with the interviewer, there may be hundreds of issues that need to be solved.
 However, there may not be sufficient time and resources to resolve certain issues.
 Thus, you will be expected to suggest viable alternatives rather than harper on a particular issue that may not even be the priority to achieving the main objectives.

 Say for example, there are two technical SEO issues present, one being slow page loading time and the other being duplicate meta descriptions.
-Since page loading speed affects the user experience and may negatively impact rankings, you will need to prioritize fixing this over the duplicate meta description issue.
+Since page loading speed affects the user experience and may negatively impact rankings, you will need to prioritise fixing this over the duplicate meta description issue.
 This comes from having a deep understanding of how search engines work and technical jargon.

 “I would first hear everyone’s perspectives and try to find an optimal solution to avoid compromising any aspect.
 For example, if a UX designer wanted to design a one-pager with content embedded within lightboxes that compromise SEO rankings, I would check with the UX designer exactly what type of experience he wanted the user to have.
 If the UX designer wanted to prevent the user from loading another page and also prevent content clutter, I would propose another web design element such as accordions which are more SEO-friendly and would almost achieve the same objective.”